 The LACDA will obtain and take into consideration criminal summary history information from State and/or local law enforcement agencies, and the Federal Bureau of Investigations (FBI) on all applicants over the age of eighteen for the purpose of determining resident suitability.
 The LACDA may also obtain and take into consideration public records of past and current criminal history of the applicant and proposed member of the applicant's household.
-The LACDA uses the Data
+The LACDA will verify the information collected on its applicants and take information into consideration for admissions purposes.